htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

     ENV SET Key=Value;Key=Value; ...

 - **GET** Keyword:
-    Takes a list of environment variable names to be added to the DAGMan jobs :subcom:`getenv` command in the ``*.condor.sub`` file.
+    Takes a list of environment variable names to be added to the DAGMan job's :subcom:`getenv` command in the ``*.condor.sub`` file.
 - **SET** Keyword:
-    Takes a semi-colon delimited list of **key=value** pairs of information to explicitly add to the DAGMan jobs :subcom:`environment` command in the ``*.condor.sub`` file.
+    Takes a semi-colon delimited list of **key=value** pairs of information to explicitly add to the DAGMan job's :subcom:`environment` command in the ``*.condor.sub`` file.

     .. note::